We have a very specific goal - become the best place to stream new, independent music.

 The expansion plan is fairly simple: continue nurturing direct relationships with key labels in the independent community.
 Then when we're ready to start scaling in early 2018, Resonate will join label associations such as VUT, AIM and A2IM, creating direct access to their thousands of label members.

-In parallel we plan to collaborate with specific distributors in the indie space, giving rise to the possibility of significantly boosting the total number of songs available in the catalog for our listener members.
+In parallel we plan to collaborate with specific distributors in the independent space, giving rise to the possibility of significantly boosting the total number of songs available in the catalog for our listener members.
 Within a few years, this strategy will directly lead to engaging with the Merlin Network to close any remaining gaps.

-But it's not all about indie labels.
+But it's not all about independent labels.

 Beyond our core #stream2own app, we're also working on numerous tools that are designed to help grow the careers of unsigned artists.
 As we continue releasing these new features in 2018, our goal is to make the service so enticing that artists will be naturally incentivized to use Resonate as their primary promotion tool.

-Takeaways: fostering our close relationships with specific tastemaker labels should act as a domino effect with other labels, leading us towards the goal of collaborating with associations and distributors to secure the whole indie sector.
+Takeaways: fostering our close relationships with specific tastemaker labels should act as a domino effect with other labels, leading us towards the goal of collaborating with associations and distributors to secure the whole independent sector.

 Simultaneously, we'll begin offering new services for unsigned artists to help accelerate their careers.